elsuizo/CodeJam/README.md

 for test the solution and generate the file I use the unix pipe command like the following:

 `bash>julia CodeJam/Problema_store_credit/Julia/test_soulution.jl &> test.txt`

+## Reverse words Problem

+for test the solution and generate the file I use the unix pipe command like the following:

+`bash>julia CodeJam/Reverse_words/Julia/test_soulution.jl &> test.txt`